International Criminal Court: United States

 On 9 January 2025, the U.S. House of Representatives passed the Illegitimate Court Counteraction Act by 243–140 to sanction the ICC in protest at its arrest warrants for Netanyahu and Gallant issued in November 2024.
 On 6 February 2025, U.S. President Donald Trump signed an executive order imposing economic and travel sanctions on individuals involved in ICC investigations targeting U.S. citizens and allies, notably Israel.
 This action coincided with Netanyahu visiting Washington.
 The sanctions entail freezing U.S. assets of designated individuals and prohibiting their entry into the United States.
 This move mirrors a similar stance taken during Trump's first term, when sanctions were applied to ICC officials over investigations into alleged war crimes by U.S. forces in Afghanistan.

-On 5 June 2025, the United States Department of State sanctioned four ICC judges—Solomy Balungi Bossa of Uganda, Luz del Carmen Ibáñez Carranza of Peru, Reine Adelaide Sophie Alapini Gansou of Benin, and Beti Hohler of Slovenia—under President Trump’s Executive Order 14203, “Imposing Sanctions on the International Criminal Court.”
-The four judges were accused of engaging in efforts "to investigate, arrest, detain, or prosecute a protected person without consent of that person’s country of nationality"— viz, of the United States or Israel.
+On 5 June 2025, the United States Department of State sanctioned four ICC judges—Solome Bossa of Uganda, Luz del Carmen Ibáñez Carranza of Peru, Reine Alapini-Gansou of Benin, and Beti Hohler of Slovenia—under President Trump's Executive Order 14203, "Imposing Sanctions on the International Criminal Court."
+The four judges were accused of engaging in efforts "to investigate, arrest, detain, or prosecute a protected person without consent of that person's country of nationality"— viz, of the United States or Israel.
 The sanctions effectively block those individuals' property interests and all other beneficial financial transactions within the United States.

+On 11 December 2025 it was reported that the US was threatening the ICC with further sanctions unless it modifies its foundational charter to guarantee that it will not prosecute Trump and his senior officials, as well as to end its investigations into Israeli leaders regarding the genocide in Gaza and the conduct of American forces in Afghanistan.

+On 13 July 2026, U.S. Secretary of State Marco Rubio published an op-ed in The Wall Street Journal announcing that the United States government would seek to "dismantle the ICC—brick by brick, if necessary."
+Subsequently, Venezuela and Chad notified the UN of their intention to withdraw.
+These decisions were welcomed by the United States.

+On 18 August 2026, the United States imposed sanctions on ICC President Tomoko Akane of Japan and ICC Senior Trial Lawyer Abdoulaye Seye of Senegal, pursuant to the same Executive Order 14203.